dat-tran05/robust-ensemble-kd/docs/report/report.md

 | L3 + L4            | 85.20   | -0.37%        |
 | L2 + L3 + L4       | 84.74   | -0.83%        |

-**Analysis.** More layers leads to worse performance—the opposite of what multi-layer distillation typically achieves.
+**Analysis.** More layers leads to worse performance, the opposite of what multi-layer distillation typically achieves.
 The degradation increases with earlier layers: adding L3 costs 0.37%, adding L2 costs another 0.46%.

-The reason is specific to our debiasing context: earlier layers in a CNN encode low-level features like textures, edges, and backgrounds—exactly the spurious correlations we want to avoid.
+The reason is specific to our debiasing context: earlier layers in a CNN encode low-level features like textures, edges, and backgrounds.
+These are exactly the spurious correlations we want to avoid.
 Since teachers are trained with standard ERM before DFR, their early layers have learned to rely on background features.
 Distilling these layers transfers the spurious correlations to the student, counteracting the debiasing signal from the logits.

-Interestingly, recent work on intermediate-layer matching suggests that layer-selection strategy has minimal impact on standard KD performance—even unconventional matching strategies produce comparable results (arXiv:2502.04499).
-However, our results show this does *not* hold in the group-robustness setting, where layer choice critically affects whether spurious or semantic features are transferred.
+Interestingly, recent work on intermediate-layer matching suggests that layer-selection strategy has minimal impact on standard KD performance.
+Even unconventional matching strategies produce comparable results (arXiv:2502.04499).
+However, our results show this does not hold in the group-robustness setting, where layer choice critically affects whether spurious or semantic features are transferred.

 This finding reinforces that for group-robust distillation, the penultimate layer is optimal; it contains the highest-level semantic features while avoiding the low-level spurious patterns encoded earlier in the network.